7+1 Commandments for Writing Irresistible Marketing Hooks

 Commandment 2: Keep it short

-Your viewers take a few seconds to decide if they are going to engage with your content.
+Your viewers take a few seconds to decide if they will engage with your content.

 That’s why your hook needs to be short.
 But how short?

-Based on my experience and the general consensus, it’s around ten words.
+Based on my experience and existing research, it’s around ten words.

-You have heard that before: “Simple marketing copy beats complex copy every time.”
+You have heard it before: “Simple marketing copy beats complex copy every time.”

 This is known as the fluency heuristic: the easier something is to process, the more credible it feels.